PabloTabilo/template-for-competitive-programming/README.md

 # A Journey Through DS and Algorithms: With C++ Template Reference, notes and Problem Insights
 Various algorithm and data structure implementations that I discover while participating in contests or solving problems.
+This is an open-access web book documenting my journey to deeply learn data structures and algorithms.
+You will find theorem definitions, problems where these theorems can be applied, and references to other sites or books.
+The site is built using [hugo](https://gohugo.io/getting-started/quick-start/), so you can also run it locally.

+Here is the link: [journey-ds-algo](https://pablotabilo.github.io/journey-ds-algo/)

 ## Table of Contents
 - [Math Problems](#math-problems)